When I first heard that there would be a Joker origin film, I was pretty concerned.

 The story takes many interesting twists and turns, with other actors Robert De Niro and Zazie Beetz doing great jobs.

-Along with this, the film is supported by the amazing cinematography and soundtrack, which are both also Oscar worthy as well.
+Along with this, the film is supported by the amazing cinematography and soundtrack, which are both also Oscar worthy.

 Hildur Guðnadóttir, who also composed the Chernobyl miniseries soundtrack, wrote the soundtrack for Joker and it is absolutely flawless.